Skip to content

 Know Before You Go

-For the latest information, please visit the U.S. Forest Service; Ready, Set, Gorge; Friends of the Gorge; and ODOT.
+For information regarding what trails and campsites are open, please visit the U.S. Forest Service; Ready, Set, GOrge; and Friends of the Gorge.
+For road conditions and closures, visit ODOT Trip Check.

 First published on TravelOregon.com.